texfaq/texfaq.github.io/FAQ-bold-extras.md

 Of course, commercial fixed-width fonts (even the default `Courier`) almost always come with a bold variant, so that's not a problem.
-Furthermore [PSNFSS](FAQ-usepsfont) will usually provide ''faked'' small caps fonts, and has no compunctions about providing them in a bold form.  `Courier` is (as we all know, to our cost) freely available; a far more presentable monospace font is `LuxiMono`, which is also
+Furthermore [PSNFSS](FAQ-usepsfont) will usually provide "faked" small caps fonts, and has no compunctions about providing them in a bold form.  `Courier` is (as we all know, to our cost) freely available; a far more presentable monospace font is `LuxiMono`, which is also